Aluerie/Sekiro-ShiftCombatArt/README.md

 ## 🔬 Installation

 * Go to Releases tab, grab the archive.
-    * If you want to use the latest version from master branch then go to `ShiftArt/ForRelease` and take all the content.
+    * If you want to use the latest version from master branch then go to `ShiftArt/ForRelease` and take the `.dll` file.
-    * PS.
-Yes, currently, I'm super noob and the script won't run without all these images.
-Idk how to un-spaghetti the code to stop loading them.
-Any help is appreciated.
 * Paste it into the same folder with `sekiro.exe`
-* If you get prompted to replace `dinput8.dll` (because you use Mod Engine or something):
+* If you get prompted to replace `dinput8.dll` (because you use Mod Engine or something) then you need to use chain-loading:
     * Rename `dinput8.dll` to something like `shiftart.dll`
     * Chain load with mod engine - edit `modengine.ini` according to instructions in the comments of that file.
-    * for other `dinput8.dll`-using mods refer to their chain-loading practices.
+    * for other `dinput8.dll`-using mods refer to their chain-loading practice.
 * Ready.
 Now you can run Sekiro and try out holding shift into pressing Block+Attack buttons.

 ## 👐 Credits